 Liquidity and funding management at BBVA aims to finance the recurring growth of the banking business at suitable maturities and costs, using a wide range of instruments that provide access to a large number of alternative sources of financing.
-In this context, it is important to notice that, given the nature of BBVA's business, the funding of lending activity is fundamentally carried out through the use of stable customer funds.
+BBVA's business model, risk appetite framework and funding strategy determine a solid funding structure based on stable customer deposits, mainly retail (granular).
+As a result of this model, deposits have a high degree of insurance in each geographical area, close to 60% in Spain and Mexico.
+In this regard, it is important to note that, given the nature of BBVA's business, lending is mainly financed through stable customer funds.

 Due to its subsidiary-based management model, BBVA is one of the few major European banks that follows the Multiple Point of Entry (MPE) resolution strategy: the parent company sets the liquidity policies, but the subsidiaries are self-sufficient and responsible for managing their own liquidity and funding (taking deposits or accessing the market with their own rating), without fund transfers or financing occurring between either the parent company and the subsidiaries or between the different subsidiaries.
 This strategy limits the spread of a liquidity crisis among the Group's different areas and ensures that the cost of liquidity and financing is correctly reflected in the price formation process.

 The BBVA Group maintains a solid liquidity position in every geographical area in which it operates, with ratios well above the minimum required: